jimmy-little/jimmy-little.github.io/_posts/blog/2016-10-01-a-few-thoughts-on-the-iphone-7-plus.md

 ---
-title: "A Few Thoughts on the iPhone 7 Plus"
+title: "On the iPhone 7 Plus"
 date: 2016-10-01
 subtitle: "A few off-the-cuff impressions, unedited"
 tags: [Apple, iPhone]